-DC SHPO responded via letter on June 27, 2017 with a suggested list of consulting parties.
 FRA will continue to consult with DC SHPO and MHT to identify additional organizations or persons that should be invited to participate as Section 106 consulting parties.
 FRA will continue to coordinate to identify, accept, and notify interested parties of their status as Section 106 Consulting Parties.

-Information presented to the Consulting Parties will include the results of the historic architectural and archaeological surveys, as well as any potential effects to historic properties within the APE or larger study area.
-The Consulting Parties will have the opportunity to comment on the identification and evaluation of historic properties, provide their views on effects to these properties and participate in the consideration of measures to avoid, minimize, or mitigate adverse effects on historic properties.
+Information presented to the Consulting Parties (or to be presented) includes the results of the historic architectural and archaeological surveys, as well as any potential effects to historic properties within the APE or larger study area.
+The Consulting Parties have the opportunity to comment on the identification and evaluation of historic properties, provide their views on effects to these properties and participate in the consideration of measures to avoid, minimize, or mitigate adverse effects on historic properties.
+Consulting party coordination is on-going and will continue through the completion of this project.
+To date, several NHPA Section 106 and SHPO coordination efforts have been conducted, including: